spack/spack-tutorial/tutorial_sc16_packaging.rst

 example, you could use the spec to query information about how a package's dependencies were built, or what compiler was being used, or what version of a package is being installed.
-Full documentation can be found in the :ref:`packaging-guide`, but here's some quick snippets with common queries:
+Full documentation can be found in the `packaging-guide <https://spack.readthedocs.io/en/latest/packaging_guide.html>`_, but here's some quick snippets with common queries:

 - Am I building ``mpileaks`` version ``1.1`` or greater?